 “Finding a way to eliminate the virus entirely is an urgent global priority, but is particularly difficult because the virus integrates into the white blood cells of its host,” Gupta said in a statement.

-The research team published their findings in the medical journal on Tuesday and is presenting details of the case at the Conference on Retroviruses and Opportunistic Infections in Seattle.
+The research team published their findings in the medical journal

 The case comes a decade after the first person — an American named Timothy Brown, aka the Berlin patient — was cleared of the virus.
 Like the London patient, in addition to chemotherapy, Brown received a bone marrow transplant to treat cancer.